 Learnerships and Apprenticeships are study opportunities for those who are interested in occupational (job/sector-specific) qualifications.

 - Find private or public TVET colleges that offer learnerships and apprenticeships in the fields you’re interested in.

 - Learnerships and apprenticeships are coordinated by SETAs.
 Check their websites and follow the SETAs that represent the industries you are interested in.
 Find them on social media.

 - Search for learnerships on the internet and explore different platforms where employers advertise.

 SETAs accredit training providers to offer these qualifications in partnership with businesses.
 These businesses receive BEE Points and tax rebates for offering these opportunities but they often exploit the youth and pay them extremely badly.

-Youth are advised to complete learnerships and apprenticeships at private colleges who can provide both the training and work experience.
+Youth are advised to complete learnerships and apprenticeships at private colleges that can provide both training and work experience.
 It’s better to earn low or even nothing to be at a college, rather than exploited at a business.